241223002-cpu/eco_analysis/PLAN.md

 - [x] Define precise research questions and hypotheses.
 - [x] Conduct a comprehensive literature review focusing on:
   - Green technology innovation in emerging and transition economies.
-  - The role of government subsidies in environmental and economic performance.
+  - The role of corporate green bonds in environmental and economic performance (the "Greenium" effect, signaling theory).
   - Corporate sustainability (ESG) metrics in Kazakhstan and Central Asia.
 - [x] Finalize the theoretical and conceptual framework.
 - [x] Identify key variables (dependent, independent, control, mediating/moderating).